SvenVw/fdm/.changeset/open-tools-decide.md

 "@svenvw/fdm-app": minor
 ---

-Deactive the button to add a new field
+Deactivate the button to add a new field